uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 - Bar Graph
   - Always include a title
   - Include x-axis and/or y-axis labels if it is not clear from other data
-  - Include data labels
+  - Include data labels, unless it is by percentage
-  - Widen the graph so that the text stays horizontal (rather than angling)
+  - Widen the graph so that the text stays horizontal (rather than angling), if possible
   - Widen the bars by decrease gap width to 75%

 - Pie Chart